RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/storage-setup.md

 ~~~

-Then check OCS operator by executing below
+Then check which version of the OCS operator is installed by executing the following:

 ```execute-1
 oc get csv -n openshift-storage